Skip to content

 Three collared wolves dispersed during the 2012/2013 winter, leaving no radio-collared wolves in the pack during 2014.
 The pack has location data in Washington, but spent the majority of time in and denned in Oregon.

-In 2015 the Walla Walla Pack produced at least four pups that survived to the end of the year.
-OR-34 was a female Walla Walla Pack wolf that was collared in May 2015, but later was illegally killed, leaving no radio-collared wolves in the pack.
+In 2015, the Walla Walla Pack produced at least four pups that survived to the end of the year.
+OR34 was a female Walla Walla Pack wolf that was collared in May 2015, but was later illegally killed, leaving no radio-collared wolves in the pack.

 In 2016, the pair produced at least two pups that survived to the end of the year.
 One female was collared and then dispersed in early 2017.
 In 2017 and 2018, the pack produced at least three pups that survived to the end of the year.